Working in Finland

 Applying for jobs

 It’s a good idea to start looking for employment before you move to Finland, although it’s not vital to do so.
 International jobseekers are able to register with the Employment and Economic Development Office (TE Office) which offers advice on getting a job and help with applications.
-A registration form can be completed online but this can only be done in Finnish.
+A registration form can be completed online.

 Job applications in Finland are usually made by CV, which should always be sent with a covering letter.
 Application forms are becoming more popular (including online applications), especially with larger companies.
 Applications can also be made through the TE Office and CVs can be posted on their CV-net service, although this is only available in Finnish or Swedish.

 A Finnish CV is similar to a UK one.
-Eurograduate – the European Graduate Career Guide has a working abroad section that gives information on the application process in Finland with an example of a Finnish CV.
+Eurograduate – the European Graduate Career Guide has a working abroad section that gives information on CVs and the application process in Finland.

 Get more applications and CV advice.